eic/EICrecon/README.md

     }
 ```

-Logger has a rich possibilities of text formatting.
+Thanks to fmt, logger has rich text formatting.
 More examples and full
 specification is in [fmt documentation](https://github.com/fmtlib/fmt):

 ```c++